AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/operations/c-operations-intro/c-methods/r-set-user-info.md

 ---
 # setUserInfo{#setuserinfo}

-Sets user attributes (e.g., name, email, role, etc.)
+Sets user attributes (for example, name, email, role, and so on.)

  Syntax